containers/podman/CONTRIBUTING.md

 ### Deal with make

-Podman use a Makefile to realize common action like building etc...
+Podman uses a Makefile to realize common actions like building etc...

 You can list available actions by using:
 ```shell